-Even if you aren't blown away by arguments in favor of having a phone system for your business, it may just be important to note that having one can cost as low as $50/month.
+Even if you aren't blown away by arguments in favor of having a phone system for your business, it may just be important to note the low cost of business VoIP, as low as $50/month.

 If you're even considering forgoing a phone system, it's safe to assume you have low call volume.
 In which case, it would make sense for you to use a metered (usage-based) plan rather than an "unlimited" one.
 Rather than paying $30+ per person or phone for "unlimited" calling, you can pay roughly $0.03 per-minute for calls you actually make (not including SIP-to-SIP calling - e.g. calls among your employees).

 Phone system hardware can potentially be expensive, but going Hosted means you don't have to own a PBX, and softphones and browser phones can effectively replace desk phones for little to no cost.

 Even if the benefits don't materialize themselves in the tangible form of incoming calls, the improvement to your business' professional image by offering that avenue of communication to your customers may very well be worth $50/month.

 Does this mean a business without a phone system is destined to fail?
 Of course not!
 If your business is truly focused on closed-system communications, here are some of the non-telephony methods we use and recommend:

 - Project co-ordination among employees: Basecamp, Lighthouse

 These (or similar) options may be enough for small software companies, businesses with fewer than five employees and no need for extension dialing, small real estate offices or contractors that use their own mobile phones, etc.

 Ultimately, you will have the best understanding of what is or isn't needed for your particular business.
 I just hope this has brought points to your attention that you haven't previously considered, so that you can make an informed decision.